Wisdom Teeth Removal in Darwin

 Wisdom teeth are the last molars to emerge, usually between the ages of 17 and 25.
 For most people, there simply isn’t enough room in the jaw for these teeth to come through properly.

-Comfortable, efficient extractions — most cases completed in-house without a hospital visit.
+Comfortable, efficient extractions — most cases completed in-house at our Parap practice without a hospital visit.

 Thorough Assessment